SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Cell Feature Types

 Cell features are categorized by their role along the river path.
-Each type has a default feature that handles the common case, with optional variants for special conditions.
+Each cellType has a default feature that handles the common case, with optional variants for special conditions.

 | Type | Location | Conditions | Features (* = default) |
 |------|----------|------------|------------------------|